Ventricular Pressure-Volume Relationship

 Left ventricular pressure-volume (PV) loops are derived from pressure and volume information found in the cardiac cycle diagram (upper panel of figure).
-To generate a PV loop for the left ventricle, the left ventricular pressure (LVP) is plotted against left ventricular (LV) volume at multiple time points during a complete cardiac cycle.
-When this is done, a PV loop is generated (bottom panel of figure and animated figure).
+To generate a PV loop for the left ventricle, the left ventricular pressure (LVP) is plotted against left ventricular volume (LV Vol) at multiple time points during a complete cardiac cycle.
+When this is done, a PV loop is generated (bottom panel of figure and linked YouTube video).

 The PV loop changes when the preload, afterload and inotropic state of the heart change.
 To see how these affect PV loops, CLICK HERE.